-The Festival is presented through a unique partnership of contributors that includes VFH, foundations, corporations, bookstores, schools, libraries, area businesses and organizations, and committed individuals.
+The Festival is presented through a unique partnership of contributors that includes Virginia Humanities, foundations, corporations, bookstores, schools, libraries, area businesses and organizations, and committed individuals.
 This partnership results in programs on a wide range of topics taking place at a variety of venues throughout the City of Charlottesville, County of Albemarle, and the University of Virginia.

-The Book Festival has become an integral part of the Charlottesville and Albemarle County community.
+The Festival has become an integral part of the Charlottesville and Albemarle County community.
 It was formally recognized as such when it was named a Signature Event by the Charlottesville Albemarle Convention and Visitors Bureau.

 In support of the staff, almost every aspect of the Festival is organized and generated by Festival Committees of community volunteers who generously contribute their time and energy.

 The 25th annual Virginia Festival of the Book

 March 20-24, 2019

 The 26th annual Virginia Festival of the Book